 - Hellman Yates: Law firm specializing in corporate and commercial law, real estate development and leasing, mergers and acquisitions, zoning, land use law, and telecommunications.

 - Impulsonic: Acoustic software development startup.
+Acquired by Valve in 2017.

 - LeClairRyan: Entrepreneurial law firm that provides business counsel and client representation in matters of corporate law and high-stakes litigation.